jadilorenzo/obsidian/Story/Story.md

 Yet here Alan was, clinging to the side of a speeding train, wind battering against him as he crawled his way toward the hardware panel at the back.

 Alan received an alert on his monitor.
 What the attendant called “monitors” were state-of-the-art holographic overlays, projected directly into the user’s line of sight.
 In Alan’s case, the display hovered mere millimeters from his eyes.
-These passive holograms emitted no noticeable glow, blending seamlessly into his vision and presenting information as if it were a natural part of his surroundings.
+These holograms emitted no noticeable glow, blending information into his field of vision as if it were a natural part of his surroundings.

 Alan looked up toward the front of the carriage just in time to see — through the side of the carriage — the attendant preparing to kick the door open himself.